Overview

 Hardware Data

-- IP address (agreement of this data source might identify country and city)
+- IP address (may identify country and city)

 - Battery level of HMD and controllers